IamUser1337/41-404/learn-bizapps-pr/industry-solutions/retail-setup-training-environment/includes/create-users.md

 1. Select **Dynamics 365 Customer Service Enterprise Admin**, **Office 365 E5**, and **Power BI Premium Per User** licenses and then select **Next**.

+    >[!alert] Some of the licenses may show as unavailable.
+Select the available options and proceed to the next step.

    > [!div class="mx-imgBorder"]
    > [![Screenshot of Add multiple users on the Licenses page with the three licenses selected.](../media/licenses.png)](../media/licenses.png#lightbox)